-Fatty acids are the foundations of fats, helping form the building blocks of many cells and systems in our bodies.
+Fatty acids are the foundations of dietary fats, helping form the building blocks of many cells and systems in our bodies.
 There are three abundant and beneficial types of fatty acids.
 These are omega-3, omega-6, and omega-9.
 Each of these fatty acid groups provides its own nutritional value, and they all play important roles in your health.

 Some of these fats are essential, while others are non-essential but still beneficial.
 Either way, you should strive to obtain a balanced intake of all three types for their potential health benefits.